 As a collector, you need to be aware of a few things that can turn a beautiful work of art into a disappointing mess.
-The first week of healing is critical to how your piece will look for the rest of it's life, so let's take a look at some things that should be avoided during this time...
+We have talked about the popular tattoo styles briefly.
+You might also need to know the first week of healing is critical to how your piece will look for the rest of its life, so let's take a look at some things that should be avoided during this time.

 2. Sleeping on top of your Tattoo

 So, if you get a tattoo on your back, you need to sleep on your belly for a few days.
 If you can sleep with your tattoo exposed, that would be best.
 If not, you can place a clean thin towel between you and the sheets.
 If in the morning your sheets are stuck to you, follow the same instructions as a stuck bandage, don’t peel the sheet off, take the sheet with you to the shower and wet it off with cool or lukewarm water.

 Our hands and the hands of our friends, family, lovers, and children are all equally filthy.
 Do not touch your tattoo unless you have freshly washed your hands.
 Keeping your tattoo clean is Rule #1 in the healing process and washing your tattoo a few times a day will avoid a potential infection.

 During this two week healing process, you will also want to avoid prolonged water contact.
 Yes, of course you can shower, and washing your tattoo a few times a day is encouraged - but you shouldn't submerge your tattoo in baths, hot tubs, swimming pools, or salt water.Standing water = unhealthy bacteria & irritants.
 Icky.
 You'll want to avoid all of that during your first 2-3 weeks with a tattoo.